MicrosoftDocs/well-architected/well-architected/cost-optimization/align-usage-to-billing-increments.md

 ### Map usage to billing increments

 Take advantage of online pricing calculators and total cost of ownership (TCO) calculators to get a granular summary of billing factors and increments.
 You can also use these tools to simulate scenarios without incurring costs.
+Consider the following guidance when you map your usage:

 - *Create an inventory of resources*.
 List the resources in the workload, such as compute, storage, and networking.